SnehashishRout/Code_At_Glance/DSA.md

 Output: 3.0
 Explanation: The array after merging arr1 and arr2 will be [ 1, 2, 3, 4, 6 ].
 The median is simply 3.
 Solution : The observation to be seen here is whichever is the single element, that partitions the array in to two parts : left and right.
-           All the elements in left part are such that the First element is at even index and its corresponding other one is at odd.
-And vice versa in Right half.
            So every time we can apply binary search with the following appraoch :

 1. Assign left and right pointer to the smaller length array of the two (lets say arr1) and apply binbary search on it.